dkvz/music-planning-backend/README.md

 Let's create a bad rate limiter as a class.

+### CORS
+I'm having issues with CORS because I wanted to use cookies for authentication and that requires very specific headers, including using `{withCredentials: true}` as an Axios option.
+But that's not enough, withCredentials will NOT work if the Access-Control-Allow-Origin header is set to "*", which it is if you use the cors middleware with no options.

 ## Database
 I picked SQLite because of ease of hosting (though you do need write privileges somewhere for it to work).